kyrylo0605/wordpress/wp-content/plugins/foogallery/README.txt

 Update now to get all the latest features, bug fixes and improvements!

 == Changelog ==

+= 1.7.6 =
+* Fix : fixed issues with paging introduced in 1.7.4
+* Fix : fixed conflicts with other lazy loading plugins
+* Update : FooGallery client side 1.2.3

+= 1.7.4 =
+* New : Major performance enhancements for all galleries
+* New : Performance enhancements with FooBox
+* New : Force HTTPS setting for migrated sites
+* New : FooGallery Gutenberg block gallery search
+* Fix : fixed scroll blocking violation warnings in dev tools
+* Fix : fixed Wistia video import issues
+* Update : FooGallery client side 1.2.2

 = 1.6.17 =
 * IMPORTANT : Please update to address a security vulnerability.